 For ease of maintenance, especially for turbines that utilize separate components it is recommended that the major turbine fuel handling components such as the pump, & solenoids, should be mounted on a removable plywood plate.
-Also the ECU should be mounted on its own plate for easy access, see photos; follow the Turbine manufactures recommendations for equipment connections.
+Also the ECU should be mounted for easy access, see photos; follow the Turbine manufactures recommendations for equipment connections.